hbc/Intro-to-Unix/lessons/08_automating_workflow.md

 ***
 - Using the text editor on your laptop, start creating a script with the commands you used to do the alignment and counting.

-> Note:
-> 1. You can use your command history to retrieve the commands for each step
-> 2. Don't forget the "shebang line".
-> 3. Make sure you include the `mkdir` commands you used to create new directories
+> Note: You can use your command history to retrieve the commands for each step.
+Don't forget the "shebang line".
+Make sure you include the `mkdir` commands you used to create new directories.

 ***
 - If this was a script on Orchestra, what would you have to do to run it?